 A short sale is a transaction in which the Fund sells a security or other instrument that it does not own in anticipation that the market price will decline.
-The Fund may use short sales for investment purposes, provided that the Fund's short exposure (determined on a mark to market basis) does not exceed 50% of net asset value, or for hedging and risk management purposes.
+The Fund may use short sales for investment purposes, provided that the Fund's short exposure (determined on a mark to market basis) does not exceed 10% of Total Assets, or for hedging and risk management purposes.
 As at the date hereof, the Fund does not currently intend to engage in short sales as part of its principal investment strategy.